grim1z/FastAyPlayer/README.md

 ### Frame shifting options

-If the "*play time*" displayed by the cruncher is greater than 592 NOPS, you can try using one of the following options:
+If the "*play time*" displayed by the cruncher is greater than **592 NOPS**, you can try using one of the following options:

  * **-1**: Allow the modification of less than 0.5% of frames.